EitanBeCe/social-network/README.md

 1. If deleting posts from modal - it's removing the wrong post, always the last.
 MAYBE context will help
 2. setModalOpen in posts-context - do not work
+3. To do firebase?
+Routes?
+Auth status now in localStorage - ?

 # Getting Started with Create React App